-Underage drinking is common in the U.S. Alcohol abuse is a problem among some young people.
-We need to use effective solutions.
+Underage drinking is common.
+And alcohol abuse is a problem among some young people.
+So we need to use effective solutions.

 I. The Concern: Underage Drinking